emacstheviking/gnuprolog-help/README.md

 SWI has a really good help system, but sometimes it is too helpful and crowded and the content really doesn't look good at times.
-Despite that, it does have a help system, and I wanted to do the same for GNU Prolog, which I really love because it reminds be of the gold old frontier days (mid-80's onwards) when anything was possible through hacking.
+Despite that, it does have a help system, and I wanted to do the same for GNU Prolog, which I really love because it reminds be of the good old frontier days (mid-80's onwards) when anything was possible through hacking everything with a CPU inside it.

 The end result of this project is a command line `help(foo).` predicate that will open a web browser and locate the help text for `foo` at the top of the page.
 That's the plan.
+It seems to work.

 ## The help source.